 The rear edge of the MDX is a flat-black finish not easily scuffed by errant shopping carts or bushes, but the paint on top of the bumper could be vulnerable loading and unloading the cargo area.

-The engine's relatively low placement under-hood is good for stability and pedestrian protection, and gives away the MDX is more suited to pavement that four-wheel drive trail travel.
+The engine's relatively low placement under the hood is good for stability and pedestrian protection, and gives away the MDX is more suited to pavement that four-wheel drive trail travel.

 The interior of the Acura MDX is designed with luxury, business and family all in mind.
 It is stylish and functional, with generous space for four adults and two kids.

 Seats are powered and heated in front with a driver memory system, and offer excellent support for winding lanes or long road trips.
+Acura makes the best bucket seats we know of.
 Leather, perforated for the ventilated front seats on Advance models, is the default fabric for the front two rows.
 Third-row seats use a synthetic substitute for leather that is easy-to-clean and more scuff resistant; besides, you don't want to spoil the little buggers too early in life.
 Entry an exit to third row is best left to smaller, more agile bodies though a subcompact adult will fit if needed.

 A ram's horn shape dominates the dash, with wood sweeping from a near-point where the dash and console meet, up and across, then rolling right into the door trim panels.
 The wood is new for 2010 as is the black-matte finish on the center control panel, and we have to admit the matte-black came off better than the wood which seems too busy with graining, sort of a combination of BMW's horizontal-grain dark walnut and Infiniti's vertical grain-maple.